Delphi Central Greece, Greece Travel Guide

 Incredibly photogenic, especially at sunrise or sunset, when light accentuates its circular structure.

-Views looking down the valley towards the Corinthian Gulf present a sweeping landscape shot.
+Views looking down the valley in the direction of the Corinthian Gulf present a sweeping landscape shot.

 Capture the intricate details of this bronze masterpiece in the Archaeological Museum.

-Seek out viewpoints along the main road for classic shots of the village nestled compared to the mountainside.
+Seek out viewpoints along the main road for classic shots of the village nestled relative to the mountainside.

 Prepare for your visit with practical information.